kat1478/ai-data-analyst/README.md

 Note on dataset (important)

-- The synthetic dataset bundled with this project shows almost no linear relationship between features and Price (very low correlations and negative R² in baseline models).
-This repo is intended to demonstrate the analysis pipeline (EDA, preprocessing, feature inspection, simple modeling and evaluation), not to produce optimal predictive models for that synthetic data.
+- The synthetic dataset used in this project shows almost no linear relationship between features and Price (very low correlations, negative R² scores).
+The main goal is to demonstrate a full data analysis and modeling pipeline (EDA, preprocessing, feature engineering, model training, evaluation), not to maximize predictive performance on this specific synthetic data.

 Technical stack (v1)

 - Python, pandas, numpy, matplotlib / seaborn
-- scikit-learn (for optional simple models)
+- scikit‑learn (for simple models)
+- Streamlit (demo UI)
-- Report export to plain text (and Markdown/HTML in later phases)
+- Report export to plain text / Markdown / HTML in later phases

 Roadmap

-- Phase 2: Visualizations, richer statistics, simple models, improved reporting.
+- Phase 2: Visualizations, richer statistics, improved feature engineering and simple models.
 - Phase 3: Lightweight web UI (Streamlit) with file upload and interactive results.
-- Phase 4: Polished portfolio deliverable with README case study, screenshots and deployment notes.
+- Phase 4: Polished portfolio deliverable with case study, screenshots and deployment notes.